lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 assert totalActivatedInClByModules <= activatedGweiAmountWithGap + consolidationEthAmountPerDayLimit
 ```

-#### [AO] checkNumExitedValidatorsByStakingModule
+#### AO: Exited validators per module

-This check has been updated to align with the introduction of the consolidation process.
+`checkNumExitedValidatorsByStakingModule` has been updated to align with the introduction of the consolidation process.
 Now, the maximum amount of ETH exited at once cannot exceed double the sum of exited and consolidated ETH.

 The necessity for doubling is due to the worst-case scenario where validators participating in these processes have the minimum balance of 16 ETH.
 The size of `0x02`-type validators is set to the minimum possible value because, otherwise, actual recorded withdrawals could falsely trigger a revert.